gitter-badger/Project-Royale/README.md

 # Project-Royale
-Tool's to help your Clash Royale Experience
+Tool's created to help your Clash Royale Experience.

+- Chest Prediction, This helps you plot out your progress and know when to spend your gems!
+-